 To plan a liquid-liquid extraction we need to know the solute's distribution ratio between the two phases.
-One approach is to carry out the extraction on a solution containing a known amount of solute.
-After extracting the solution, we isolate the organic phase and allow it to evaporate, leaving behind the solute.
+One approach is to carry out the extraction on a solution that contains a known amount of solute.
+After the extraction, we isolate the organic phase and allow it to evaporate, leaving behind the solute.
 In one such experiment, 1.235 g of a solute with a molar mass of 117.3 g/mol is dissolved in 10.00 mL of water.
-After extracting with 5.00 mL of toluene, 0.889 g of the solute is recovered in the organic phase. (a) What is the solute's distribution ratio between water and toluene? (b) If we extract 20.00 mL of an aqueous solution containing the solute with 10.00 mL of toluene, what is the extraction efficiency? (c) How many extractions will we need to recover 99.9% of the solute?
+After extracting with 5.00 mL of toluene, 0.889 g of the solute is recovered in the organic phase. (a) What is the solute's distribution ratio between water and toluene? (b) If we extract 20.00 mL of an aqueous solution that contains the solute using 10.00 mL of toluene, what is the extraction efficiency? (c) How many extractions will we need to recover 99.9% of the solute?

-7G.3 Liquid-Liquid Extractions Involving Acid-Base Equilibria organic phase
+7G.3 Liquid-Liquid Extractions Involving Acid-Base Equilibria

-As shown by equation 7.21, in a simple liquid-liquid extraction the distribution ratio and the partition coefficient are identical.
+As we see in equation 7.21, in a simple liquid-liquid extraction the distribution ratio and the partition coefficient are identical.
 As a result, the distribution ratio does not depend on the composition of the aqueous phase or the organic phase.
-Changing the pH of the aqueous phase, for example, will not affect the solute's extraction efficiency.
+A change in the pH of the aqueous phase, for example, will not affect the solute's extraction efficiency when $K{\rm D}$ and D have the same value.

-If the solute participates in an additional equilibrium reaction within a phase, then the distribution ratio and the partition coefficient may not be the same.
-For example, Figure 7.28 shows the equilibrium reactions affecting the extraction of the weak acid, HA, by an organic phase in which aqueous phase ionic species are not soluble.
+If the solute participates in one or more additional equilibrium reactions within a phase, then the distribution ratio and the partition coefficient may not be the same.
+For example, Figure 7.28 shows the equilibrium reactions that affect the extraction of the weak acid, HA, by an organic phase in which ionic species are not soluble.
 In this case the partition coefficient and the distribution ratio are